The psychological dimension of aging that often gets overlooked

 - Brain Health and Mental Flexibility - How mindset and self-talk shape cognitive aging

-Nothing here is medical advice.
+This is not medical advice.
 If you're experiencing significant stress, depression, or anxiety, please consult with a healthcare provider or mental health professional.